We would like to partner up with you to work on:

 In order to meet the climate goals in 2050, we also focus on fundamental research aimed at new knowledge development in the field of climate-smart livestock farming.
 Through objective oriented research and the actual implementation of innovations, the Netherlands can remain a leader in agrifood.
 In this way we develop knowledge to continue to feed the growing world population in a climate-smart way.

-We would like to work together with you to find solutions for emission-reduction in livestock farming.
-Feel free to contact:
+We would like to work together with you to find solutions for emission-reduction in livestock farming, such as methane, ammonia and nitrogen?
+Feel free to ask your question: